narimiran/narimiran.github.io/_posts/2018-05-10-python-numpy-nim.md

 The thing to notice here is that we cannot combine integers and floats -- `i` needs to be converted to float.
 (Nim has [UFCS](https://en.wikipedia.org/wiki/Uniform_Function_Call_Syntax) support so `i.float` is the same as `float(i)`.)

-Function `randomNormal`, which gives us Gaussian distribution (`np.random.randn` in the Python version), is taken from [Arraymancer](https://mratsim.github.io/Arraymancer/), which is Nim's tensor library (still in early stage, but it is rapidly developed).
+Function `randomNormal`, which gives us a Gaussian distribution (`np.random.randn` in the Python version), is taken from [Arraymancer](https://mratsim.github.io/Arraymancer/), which is Nim's tensor library (still in early stage, but it is rapidly developed).

 The remaining thing to do is to define the `gradientDescent` function: